 A Global Anthem Reclaiming Power Over Domestic Violence.
 Raising Awareness while Raising the Roof!

-In viewing, I Remember Nicole, a victim of abuse may see herself in the faces of the hundreds of women no longer afraid.
+In viewing, I Remember Nicole, victims of abuse may see themselves in the faces of the hundreds of women who are standing strong.
 She may hear her life in the lyrics.
-Our hope is that, I Remember Nicole will help her find her own voice.
-And ultimately, be empowered to turn her life around.
+Our hope is that, I Remember Nicole will empower her to find her voice.

 I will Free Myself, Believe in Myself